doriguzzi/pess-security/README.md

 # PESS: Progressive Embedding of Security Services

 PESS is a solution to provision security services in softwarised networks, where network functions can be dynamically deployed on commodity hardware following the NFV paradigm, and the network is controlled using SDN technologies.
-In this context, the security services are defined as sequences (chains) of Virtual Security Network Functions (VSNFs), i.e. as software fuctions (e.g., Snort, Suricata, OpenDPI, etc.) , which are provisioned in the network infrastructure according to the specific Quality of Service (QoS) needs of user applications and the security policies defined by the Telecom Service Provider (TSP).
+In this context, the security services are defined as sequences (chains) of Virtual Security Network Functions (VSNFs), i.e. as software functions (e.g., Snort, Suricata, OpenDPI, etc.), which are provisioned in the network infrastructure according to the specific Quality of Service (QoS) needs of user applications and the security policies defined by the Telecom Service Provider (TSP).
 TSP's security policies (given as an input to PESS) include: the kind of VSNFs (e.g., firewall, Intrusion Prevention System (IPS), etc.) that should be deployed for a specific class of applications, their order (e.g., firewall first, then an IPS, etc.), and more (e.g., a parental control should be installed close to the user's premises).

 The output of PESS is the mapping of the VSNFs onto the physical network (position of the VSNFs and one or more paths between them) and an updated model of the physical network taking into account the resources used to provision the service.
-The updated model is used as input for the next request.
+The updated model is used as an input for the next request.
 In this regard, PESS supports service provisioning in dynamic network scenarios, where the service requests are not known in advance.
 In contrast, advance knowledge of service requests is assumed by the majority of related works.

 PESS has been evaluated on real-word network topologies such as GARR (https://www.garr.it/it/documenti/26-leaflet-garr-network) and Stanford (https://www.usenix.org/system/files/conference/nsdi12/nsdi12-final8.pdf).
 Its performance in terms of quality of the security service provisioning solutions (deviation from optimality) and scalability are available in the following research paper: